cpchalk/gpcheckx/README.md

   ]
 );

-then the atomatic and hyperbolic calculations are dramatically eased and now complete in a matter of minutes rather than hours!
+then the automatic and hyperbolic calculations are dramatically eased and will now complete in a matter of minutes rather than hours!

 With the exception of the first h93 calculation,